 If you have a robust email strategy, you probably have even more stories and images that can be used in other aspects of your campaigns!

-These are just some of the places you can find powerful content to repackage for your audience.
+These are just some of the places you can start repurposing content for your audience.
 Of course, you can pull ideas from elsewhere.
-But we find the areas we just discussed are great places to start!
+But we find the areas we just discussed are great places to start.

 Share it on social.

-Nobody wants to read a long, multi-paragraph post on social media!
-So, tell your story in parts, and use images that help convey the emotions of the story in each post.
-You can build suspense, so users check back the next day for the next part of the story.
+Nobody wants to read a long, multi-paragraph post on social media.
+So, tell your story in parts, and use images that help convey the story’s emotions in each post.
+Build suspense so users check back later for the next part of the story.

-And of course, make sure the posts guide users towards the action you want them to take, while encouraging them to share and get others involved.
+And of course, make sure the posts guide users towards the action you want them to take and encourage them to share and get others involved.

 You can also take fast facts about your mission from your website and create infographics for social media.
-And don’t forget to update your audience about progress on your campaigns and how your stories are evolving!
+And don’t forget to update your audience about the progress of your campaigns and how your stories are evolving!

 Have you heard the news?

-So, start up a new monthly e-newsletter and ask your audience if they would be interested in receiving monthly email updates.
-If you are producing three or four pieces of content every month, half of your job is already done!
-All that’s left to do it lay it out in an engaging email.
+So, start a new monthly e-newsletter and ask your audience if they would like to receive monthly email updates.
+Half of your job is already done if you produce three or four pieces of content every month!
+All that’s left to do is lay it out in an engaging email.

-If you don’t produce a ton of new content regularly, you can still compile a quarterly or bi-annual newsletter to make sure you reach more of your audience with your content.
+If you don’t produce a ton of new content, you can still compile a quarterly or bi-annual newsletter to make sure you reach more of your audience with your stories.

 It’s nice to meet you!

-If you don’t have a new donor welcome kit yet, take a look at your past few appeals and see which had the story that best encompasses your organization’s work.
-Use this story as the foundation of your welcome kit.
+If you don’t have a new donor welcome kit yet, look at your past few appeals and see which had the story that captures what your nonprofit is all about most.
+Then use this story as the foundation of your welcome kit.

 And remember to keep longevity in mind when designing this piece.
-A strong donor welcome kit built with repurposed content can help you retain more of your first-time donors as you build a loyal donor base for years to come!
+A strong donor welcome kit built with repurposed content can help you retain more of your first-time donors.

 Is this just being lazy?